touchlab/KMMBridge/website/docs/DEFAULT_GITHUB_FLOW.md

 `cocoapods("[some git repo].git")` is only needed if you plan to publish for CocoaPods.
 You will need the spec repo mentioned above, properly configured for deployment.
 See  [COCOAPODS_GITHUB_PODSPEC](cocoapods/03_COCOAPODS_GITHUB_PODSPEC.md) for details on getting the podspec repo configured.

+> Be sure to save the deploy key created for later use.

 `versionPrefix` is optional.
 By default, KMMBridge takes the version from Gradle and uses that as a prefix to generate the iOS published versions.
 Versioning strategy differs depending on how you intend to work and publish.
 See [Version Managers](general/CONFIGURATION_OVERVIEW#version-managers) for more detail.